The Weil descent functor in the category of algebras with free operators

 \section{Further remarks}

 In this section we investigate three further aspects.
 Firstly, we make some observations about properties of the associated endomorphisms that are transferred by the $\D$-Weil descent.
+In particular, we prove that if an associated endomorphism of $(C,g)$ is trivial, then the same is true of the $\D$-Weil descent, $(W(C), g^W)$.
 Secondly, we prove results about the composition of a $\D_1$-structure and a $\D_2$-structure and their Weil descents.
 In particular, we will show that commutativity of these structures is preserved after taking the Weil descent.
+These two subsections imply that the result of this paper is an actual generalisation of the case of several commuting derivations from \cite{differential_weil_descent}.
 Thirdly, we explore the necessity of the condition that the associated endomorphisms of $(B,f)$ have invertible matrix for the existence of the $\D$-Weil descent.